 Most industry representatives consulted expressed significant concern over the way in which the 2013 O&G EITI Report was covered in the media: while the full 2013 O&G EITI Report had struck a balanced tone on the issue of differences in pricing of crude oil, media reports had tended to highlight that companies owed money to the government rather than reflecting the fact that the dispute was being resolved.
 Some industry representatives spoke of filling in NEITI’s reporting templates with “fear and apprehension” because they were unsure how the findings would be interpreted in NEITI’s public discourse.
 A representative from an international development agency and a representative from an international civil society organisation regretted that NEITI did not have better technical understanding or methodological backing for some of the conclusions they had raised as a result of NEITI Reports.
 As a result, they said, NEITI’s press releases were sometimes too simplistic.
 A member of the secretariat noted that in the past wherever NEITI had misrepresented or quoted someone out of context, the Communications Department had published a public retraction and apology.

-Government representatives did not express any particular view on dissemination of EITI information, although they noted they only tended to participate in dissemination events as observers and consumer of information.
-A former NSWG Chair considered the NSWG’s most daring challenge to be the limited resources to enable dissemination to be carried out in the geopolitical zones.
+Government representatives did not express any particular view on dissemination of EITI information, although they noted they only tended to participate in dissemination events as observers and consumers of information.
+A former NSWG Chair considered the NSWG’s greatest challenge to be limited resources to enable dissemination to be carried out in the geopolitical zones.

 The President of the Senate and the Chairman of the EFCC expressed strong support for NEITI and welcomed the opportunity to work closer with the NSWG to follow up on NEITI’s findings.
 Both identified the absence of remediation as the greatest challenge NEITI faced and they expressed an interest in using their respective organisations to help address it.